Italian Sausage and Pasta Soup

 - Grated Parmesan cheese, to serve

-Add broth, basil, tomatoes with juice and beans.
+Add broth, basil, tomatoes with juice, and beans.
 Bring to a boil.
-Add pasta, reduce heat and simmer till pasta tender.
+Add pasta, reduce heat and simmer until the pasta is tender.

 Skim any excess fat.
 Stir in spinach and cook till wilted, about 30 seconds.
 Season with salt and pepper to taste.
 Garnish with Parmesan.